th-koeln-intia/ip-sprachassistent-team4/docs/pages/skills/news/daily-news-in-100-seconds.md

 Here is a flow to get the latest audio clip from the german news tv program "tagesschau".
 The clip is about 100 seconds long.

-To use this flow, you need to install the package `mpg123` on your raspberry pi:
+To use this flow, you need to install the package `mpg123` on your Raspberry Pi:

 `sudo apt install mpg123 -y`